joshhornby/joshhornby.github.io/_posts/2026-01-19-serving-markdown-for-ai-agents.md

 title: Serving Markdown for AI Agents
 date: 2026-01-19 08:00:00
 tags: [ai, software-engineering]
-description: "Bots prefer clean markdown over HTML.
+description: "AI agents prefer clean markdown over HTML.
 Here's how to serve both from a Jekyll blog."
 sitemap:
     priority: 0.7
     changefreq: 'monthly'
 ---

-Daniel Doubrovkine wrote a post about [serving markdown for bots](https://code.dblock.org/2026/01/15/serving-markdown-for-ai-agents.html) that caught my attention.
-The idea is simple: when a bot fetches a webpage, it has to wade through navigation, scripts, and nested divs to find the actual content.
+Daniel Doubrovkine wrote a post about [serving markdown for AI agents](https://code.dblock.org/2026/01/15/serving-markdown-for-ai-agents.html) that caught my attention.
+The idea is simple: when an AI agent fetches a webpage, it has to wade through navigation, scripts, and nested divs to find the actual content.
 Why not just give it the markdown source instead?

 I've done the same on this blog.
 Here's how.